Skip to Main Content

 c) Task Delegation:

-• Balancing AI assistance with human creativity throughout a project to best realize the creative vision.
+• Balancing AI and human capabilities throughout a project to best realize the creative vision.

-• Assigning project tasks to human and AI tools appropriately.
+• Ability to assign project tasks to human and AI tools optimally.

 • Necessary for successful collaboration between human and AI in creative processes.